-Apple’s released a brand new iPhone 5s iOS 11.0.3 update and today we want to take you through our impressions of the update, some of the problems plaguing iPhone 5s users, and what you can expect from Apple and iOS 11 in the future.
+Apple’s iPhone 5s iOS 11.2.1 update is live and today we want to take you through its performance, some of the problems plaguing iPhone 5s users, and what you can expect from Apple and iOS 11 in the future.

-Let’s start with the update’s performance.
+Let’s start with a quick look at the update’s performance.

-iPhone 5s iOS 11.0.3 Impressions
+iPhone 5s iOS 11.2.1 Impressions

-Before we get into our impressions of the iOS 11.0.3 update, a few quick notes about the installation and download.
+Before we get into our impressions of the iOS 11.2.1 update, a few quick notes about the installation and download.

 We didn't run into any installation issues, but there's always a chance the download or install will get stuck.